NikolayBlokhin/color-logger/README.md

-# color_logger
+# Smart Color Logger

-Python color logger for console
+Python color logger for console.

+It write log messages to the file and the console (with any colors and backgrounds).